MarisaNicoleSloan/career-portfolio/saved-centers/README.md

 Worked closely with internal stakeholders and a pilot group of referring providers to validate feature usability and business requirements.
 Feedback from UAT helped fine-tune the saved centers layout and wording before public release.

 ## Results
-- **50% increase in user engagement**: Half of referring providers interacted with the new save functionality post-launch
+- **50% increase in user engagement**: Half of referring providers interacted with the new save functionality post-launch, a significant shift from the 80% who previously relied on manual tracking
 - **35% of users saved at least 3 centers**: Demonstrating the value of the feature for organizing and comparing centers
 - **12% increase in average time spent on site**: Users spent more time refining their searches and engaging with centers before saving them
 - **15% higher conversion rate**: Users who saved and shared centers had a higher conversion rate (contact forms or calls)